alannadels/FIN643/Exercise2_Option_Trading_Strategies/README.md

 - VIX proxy

 ### Reward Function
-The agent is rewarded based on:
+The agent is optimized to beat buy-and-hold:
-- Sharpe ratio of recent returns (risk-adjusted performance)
+- Primary reward: Outperformance vs buy-and-hold baseline
+- Absolute return bonus: Encourages positive absolute returns
+- Bonus for >5% outperformance
-- Penalty for large drawdowns (>20%)
+- Penalty for >5% underperformance
+- Drawdown penalties for risk management

 ### Algorithm
 - **PPO (Proximal Policy Optimization)** from Stable Baselines3
 - MLP policy with default architecture
-- Training: 50,000 timesteps
+- Training: 100,000 timesteps
 - Episode length: 60 trading days (2 months)
+- Learning rate: 3e-4
+- Batch size: 64
+- Gamma: 0.99

+### Option Holding Period
+Options are held for **30 days** before being closed.
+During this period:
+- Position cannot be modified
+- Premium is collected at entry
+- Position is settled at expiry (30 days later)
+- New strategy decision is made only after settlement

 ## Requirements

 - Python 3.8+
 - See requirements.txt for full list
-- Optional: WRDS access for historical options data
+- Internet connection for Yahoo Finance data download

 ## Notes

+- Data is automatically downloaded from Yahoo Finance on first run (no WRDS access needed)
-- If WRDS data is unavailable, the system automatically generates simulated options using Black-Scholes
+- Options are simulated using Black-Scholes pricing model
 - Options are selected based on delta (0.25-0.35 for calls, -0.35 to -0.25 for puts)
-- All options have ~30 days to expiry
+- All options have ~30 days to expiry and are held for the full 30 days
 - Transaction costs are simplified for this academic exercise
+- The strategy excels in volatile/declining markets by generating income through covered calls